Thyme Oil Benefits

 This oil can be mixed with Grapefruit, Lemon, Orange, Lavender, and Bergamot in essential oil recipes to provide additional health benefits, and for luxurious spa treatments.

-Thyme oil benefits many health issues that we face today, with it's ability to help us fight common illnesses, makes it one of those "must-have" essential oils for our home and family.
+Thyme oil benefits many health issues that we face today, with it's ability to help us fight common disorders and illnesses, makes it one of those "must-have" essential oils for our home and family.